 What is Reflexology?

 Reflexology is a non-invasive, holistic complementary therapy based on the belief that zones and reflex points correspond to all the organs, glands and systems within the body.
 Reflexology is worked on the feet, hands and ears and some practitioners may also include work on points found on the face.
 Following illness, stress, injury or disease, the body is in a state of “imbalance” preventing it from functioning as it should.
-By applying pressure to these areas using a variety of specialised techniques, this can stimulate the body’s own healing systems and promote natural recovery, the relief of stress and feelings of well-being.
+By applying pressure, movement and energy to the reflexes using a variety of specialised techniques, this can stimulate the body’s own healing systems to return to homeostasis and promote natural recovery, the relief of stress and feelings of well-being.
 Reflexology can be a wonderfully relaxing experience where you can take time out from everyday pressures.

 A Brief History

-What are the benefits of reflexology and will it help me?
+What are the benefits of reflexology and can it help me?

 Stress is a response in the body known as ‘fight or flight’.
 This is automatically activated by the brain in a perceived threatening situation.
 Hormones such as adrenaline, noradrenaline and cortisol are released to prepare the body for physical action.
 The body undergoes physical changes such as increased heart rate and breathing, tense muscles and an increase in blood sugar.
 In addition, the digestive, immune and reproductive systems are repressed as they are not needed to remove us from danger.
 Please see Blog for more information and further help with stress and anxiety.